RocketChat/docs-old/contributors/annual-contribution-programs/google-summer-of-code/google-summer-of-code-2019.md

 * **Description**: One of the most popular features in Rocket.Chat is auto-translate, where users can set their language preference to have all messages translated.
 This feature works by translating every incoming message into the user language of choice.
 We would like the student to make it possible for the package also to translate every message the user sends into another language.
 As a plus, if the student can implement a channel language setting, it would be superb.
 * **Desirable Skills:** Familiarity with Rocket.Chat development and meteor packages.

-### Livechat: Real-Time Visitor Monitoring
+### Live Chat: Real-Time Visitor Monitoring

 * **Mentors**: @renatobecker, @diegolmello
-* **Description**: The goal of Real-Time Visitor Monitoring is to provide an important feature for the Live chat team by displaying a list of visitors who are browsing the website where the Livechat widget is installed.
+* **Description**: The goal of Real-Time Visitor Monitoring is to provide an important feature for the Live Chat team by displaying a list of visitors who are browsing the website where the Live Chat widget is installed.
 Having this feature, it will be possible to track important information related to visitors, such as the current page, location, time on site, local time, and so on, even though the visitor has not yet started a conversation with an agent.
-In addition, an agent will be able to start a conversation with a specific visitor directly from the list, improving the proactivity of the Live chat team.
+In addition, an agent will be able to start a conversation with a specific visitor directly from the list, improving the proactivity of the Live Chat team.
-* **Desirable Skills**: Familiarity with Rocket.Chat/Livechat development.
+* **Desirable Skills**: Familiarity with Rocket.Chat/Live Chat development.

 ### API Playground: Interactive APIs documentation